bogoli/-folio/_posts/2018-09-27-extending-proposals-deadline.md

 ### If you are still considering

-Jupyter Day in the Triangle is an event bringing together members of the community using and contributing to the popular open-source Project Jupyter.
+JupyterDay in the Triangle is an event bringing together members of the community using and contributing to the popular open-source Project Jupyter.
 The event will be an engaging mix of talks, discussions, and birds of a feather sessions on topics spanning the full ecosystem of Jupyter, including major components like the widely used Jupyter Notebook as well as the project’s underlying architecture and tools.
 The theme of the event focuses on the work of Early Career Researchers & Data Scientists.
 We are hoping for contributions from this group, but are open to all contributions.
 We are also focused on creating a welcoming environment that fosters diversity and inclusion in the broad spectrum of projects and ideas that will be discussed.
 So what will we be doing?

 Below you will find agenda highlights, a full speaker lineup will be announced closer to the event date.